, 2013 ACDA National Conference, Dallas, TX

 Preparing for Success in Music Theory

-yet to focus on these skills.
-The theory area at ISU requires all incoming music majors and minors who intend to
+the degree program.
+Because of this, the theory area at ISU requires all incoming music majors and minors to take the Fundamentals Placement Exam and/or

 The following fundamental skills are necessary for entry into core theory classes: